Posted by Bakul Sengal

 November 18, 2016

 Black Friday – the largest shopping day of the year for the retailers in the US and UK since 2005.
-Black Friday can turn out to be a good opportunity for various brands, but it requires to create a unique online strategy for the big day.
+Black Friday can turn out to be a good opportunity for various brands, but it requires creating a unique online strategy for the big day.

 The studies from Adobe Digital Index show that US online sales drastically increased by 14% on Black Friday, 2015.
 The Guardian reports that people spent more than £1.1bn shopping from the online stores in the UK on Black Friday, 2015.